 Freedom of movement

 Gloves can make finicky zips a real pain in the neck, so much so that you’d usually have to take off your gloves in order to reach the contents of your pockets or open the underarm zips.
-But, with long pull tabs, you can open the zips effortlessly, even with the thickest mittens on.
+However, with long pull tabs, you can open the zips effortlessly, even with the thickest mittens on.
 Brilliant in cold weather!
-If the jacket doesn’t already have these practical additions, they can be retrofitted very easily.
+If the jacket doesn’t already have these practical additions, they can also be retrofitted very easily.

-A waterproof jacket keeps water droplets out and thus works as an effective barrier in the rain, whilst still allowing water vapour (sweat) to pass through.
+A waterproof jacket keeps water droplets out and therefore works as an effective barrier in the rain, whilst still allowing water vapour (sweat) to pass through.
 However, this is only the basis of a jacket’s water vapour permeability.
-Other factors usually play a much more important role and have a significant impact on the breathability, such as your body temperature and the outside temperature.
+Other factors usually play a much more important role and have a significant impact on the level of breathability, such as your body temperature and the outside temperature.
 If the outside temperature is very high, the jacket’s breathability will be greatly reduced.

 Finding the right layers to wear underneath a hardshell jacket is pretty important, too.
 A base layer and a mid-layer with moisture-wicking properties are capable of transporting sweat away from the body to the next layer and then, via the hardshell jacket to the outside, whereas a standard cotton T-shirt would inevitably remain damp.
 When engaged in strenuous activities, we can produce several litres of sweat, which even a high-end membrane would struggle transporting to the outside as quickly as we would like.
 The lack of a waterproof treatment can lead to the fabric becoming saturated with water and, consequently, inhibit the water vapour permeability.

 Why would a hardshell jacket suddenly allow water to pass through?